hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

 practical identity of "D" from the above sub-section about indexing the document. the same for "C", "A", "A'" and so on. but note:

-  - "Q" is a random new profile that we hadn't seen already in L. as such, we can consider this an "add" of a new component to the document, rather than a possible repurposing and/or repositioning of an existing entity.
+  - "Q" is a random new profile that we hadn't seen already in list L. as such, we can consider this an "add" of a new component to the document, rather than a possible repurposing and/or repositioning of an existing entity.